-You have the right to ask an organisation whether or not they are using or storing your personal information.
+You have the right to ask a ‘Data Controller’ whether or not they are using or storing your personal information.

 You can also ask them for copies of your personal information, verbally or in writing.
 This is called the right of access and is commonly known as making a subject access request or SAR.